-Most injection wells are not associated with felt earthquakes, according to the USGS, which has found that a combination of many factors is necessary for injection to contribute to earthquakes that can be felt.
+Most injection wells aren’t associated with felt earthquakes, according to the USGS, which has found that a combination of many factors is necessary for injection to contribute to earthquakes that can be felt.
 In Oklahoma, the OCC has designated Areas of Concern where injection is restricted due to seismic activity.

 - Conduct risk analysis as part of our pre-spud and pre-stimulation planning.

-- Actively monitor seismic activity before, during and after well stimulation using the private array of seismometers and publicly available data to accurately detect events.
+- Actively monitor seismic activity before, during and after well stimulation, using the private array of seismometers and publicly available data to accurately detect events.